ajsb85/angular-material-accordion/README.md

 ## Installation

-This package can be installed using npm or bower:
+This package can be installed using bower:

-* `npm install angular-material-accordion`
 * `bower install angular-material-accordion`

 ## Usage